Contact InformationMatthew Kloser

 - Gerald J. Lieberman Fellowship

-Kloser, M., Brownell, S., Fukami, T., Shavelson, R. (in press).
+Kloser, M., Brownell, S., Fukami, T., Shavelson, R. (2013).
 Effects of a research-based ecology lab course: A study of non-volunteer achievement, self-confidence, and perception of lab course purpose.
 Journal of College Science Teaching.

 Brown, B.; Henderson, B.; and Kloser, M. (2012).
 Bridging cultures: The role of cultually relevant pedagogy, discursive identity, and conceptual continuities in the promotion of scientific literacy.
 In Moore, J. L. III and Lewis, C.W.
 (Eds.)
 Urban School Contexts for African American Students: Crisis and prospects for improvement.
 New York: Peter Lang Publishers.